Singleton Station Water Licence

 As stated by the Environmental Defenders Office, ‘one of the most important features of any water legislation is a requirement to set limits on extractions for each water resource, and that this limit be based on the best-available science and evidence regarding environmental and cultural requirements within the catchment’.

-In the Northern Territory there is no definition for the ESY, established methodology or legally enforceable.
+In the Northern Territory there is no statutory definition for the ESY or established methodology.
 As a result, there is significant variation in definitions of estimated sustainable yield across different water allocation plans.

 For example, compare the definition of ‘estimated sustainable yield’ in the Ti Tree WAP 2020-2030: